Tips To help Seniors Avoid Online Scams

-HolidayInternetScams-SmoothTransitionsAZThe holiday season is upon us, and shopping for the best deals has begun, with more and more people turning to the internet to do their shopping online.
+Especially during the holiday season, but even throughout the rest of the year, shopping for the best deals is a high priority, with more and more people turning to the internet to do their shopping online.
 It’s easier, it’s quicker, you can have things shipped straight to the intended location, and finding the best deals is at the tip of your fingers.

 Among the 186.4 million people shopping online in 2020, (according to the National Retail Federation), a large portion of those shoppers were seniors, 60 years and older.
 They are also the most affected group of people who were scammed by internet fraud.
 In fact, a report by the FBI Crime Complaint Center reported that there were losses of over $950 million by people in that age group.